web2py/py4web/docs/chapter-15.rst

   provides a mechanism for assigning and checking tags efficiently to any object, including but not limited to, users.

-- Web2py comes with the Rocket web server. py4web at the time of writing defaults to the Tornado web server but this may change.
+- Web2py comes with the Rocket web server. py4web at the time of writing defaults to the `Rocket3 <https://github.com/web2py/rocket3>`__  web server, which is the same multi-threaded web server used by web2py stripped of all the Python2 logic and dependencies.
+Note that this may change in the future.

 Simple conversion examples